MysteryPancake/Houdini-VBD/README.md

 This helps, but it also explodes when the values gets too large (for example with very stiff constraints).

-The new [AVBD paper](https://graphics.cs.utah.edu/research/projects/avbd/Augmented_VBD-SIGGRAPH25.pdf) uses an approximation to make the hessian symmetric positive definite (SPD) to allow LDLT decomposition instead.
+The new [AVBD paper](https://graphics.cs.utah.edu/research/projects/avbd/Augmented_VBD-SIGGRAPH25.pdf) uses an approximation to make the hessian positive semi-definite.
+I found this massively improves the stability.

-Also it probably explodes since I'm using [mass-spring energy](https://github.com/AnkaChan/Gaia/blob/main/Simulator/Modules/VBD/VBD_MassSpring.cpp) instead of [neo-hookean](https://github.com/AnkaChan/Gaia/blob/main/Simulator/Modules/VBD/VBD_NeoHookean.cpp) energy.
-They [removed mass-spring energy](https://github.com/AnkaChan/Gaia/blob/main/Simulator/Modules/VBD/VBD_MassSpring.cpp) from full VBD, likely due to excessive exploding.

 ## AVBD Q&A